buildpacks/spec/platform.md

 Where:
 - `image.reference` MUST be either a digest reference to an image in a docker registry or the ID of an image in a docker daemon
+- `image.mixins` MUST contain mixin names for each mixin applied to the image
 - `metadata` MUST be the TOML representation of the layer [metadata label](#iobuildpackslifecyclemetadata-json)

 #### `group.toml` (TOML)